 Indicator Report - Diabetes Prevalence

 Data Notes"Don't know" and "Refused" responses were eliminated from the denominator.
 Rates are age-adjusted using 8 age groups.
-Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
-This methodology utilizes additional demographic information (such as education, race, and marital status) in the weighting procedure.
-Both of these methodology changes were implemented to account for an increased number of U.S. households without land line phones and an under-representation of certain demographic groups that were not well-represented in the sample.
-This graph is based on the new methodology.
+Beginning in 2011, U.S. BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
+Utah changed to the new methodology in 2009.
+Utah rates using both old and new methodology are shown for 2009 and 2010.
+This new methodology utilizes additional demographic information (such as education, race, and marital status) in the weighting procedure.
+Both of these methodology changes were implemented to account for an increased number of U.S. households without landline phones and an under-representation of certain demographic groups that were not well-represented in the sample.
 More details about these changes can be found at: http://health.utah.gov/opha/publications/brfss/Raking/Raking%20impact%202011.pdf.

 Data SourcesUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health.
 U.S. Data: Behavioral Risk Factor Surveillance System (BRFSS), Division of Behavioral Surveillance, CDC Office of Surveillance, Epidemiology, and Laboratory Services.

 DefinitionPercentage of Utah adults (18+) diagnosed with diabetes.

 How We Calculated the Rates

 Page Content Updated On 11/01/2013, Published on 11/02/2013